Lecturer in Economic Sociology, Department of Sociology, University of Edinburgh

 Household debt, wealth and the global financial crisis

 While many scholars argue that high levels of household debt is a unique feature of the U.S. political economy, household debt has reached higher levels in European countries as diverse as Denmark, the Netherlands, Ireland, Portugal and Spain.
 Meanwhile, debt has remained comparatively moderate in other countries, such as France and Germany.
 Why did homeowners take on so much debt in some European countries, contributing to financial collapse, and not others?
-My paper “Varieties of Indebtedness: Financialization and Mortgage Market Institutions in Europe” (under review; coauthored with Edo Navot) examines financial inclusion, extension and intensity as explanations for cross-national variation in debt levels.
+My paper “Varieties of Indebtedness: Financialization and Mortgage Market Institutions in Europe” (Social Science Research; coauthored with Edo Navot) examines financial inclusion, extension and intensity as explanations for cross-national variation in debt levels.
 We argue that inclusion -- greater access to homeownership -- plays a surprisingly small role in explaining debt levels, while financial intensity -- households borrowing more relative to income -- deserves more attention.
 Banks enable households to borrow more relative to income by relaxing lending conditions such as mortgage duration and refinancing, which are tied in turn to the national configuration of mortgage markets.

 One key reason that banks expand mortgage lending is the existing of financial technologies, such as mortage securitzation, that reduce the appearance of risk and contribute to "exuberance" about financial and housing market conditions.
 I am currently studying this dynamic in the Spanish case, using original bank-level data on mortgage securitization and network autocorrelation models to study the diffusion of lending behavior during the mortgage boom in the savings bank sector.
 I am also using Spanish household wealth microdata so study the dynamics of wealth inequality over the boom-bust housing cycle.In 2016, I co-organized workshops on household wealth and securitization, hosted at MaxPo in Paris and the Max Planck Institute for the Study of Societies in Cologne, Germany.